Connect to on-premises file systems with Azure Logic Apps

 Before you can connect logic apps to on-premises systems such as your file system server, you need to install and set up an on-premises data gateway.
 That way, you can specify to use your gateway installation when you create the file system connection from your logic app.

-A Drobox account and your account credentials.
-Your DropBox credentials are necessary for creating a connection between your logic app and your Drobox account.
+A Dropbox account, which you can sign up for free.
+Your account credentials are necessary for creating a connection between your logic app and your Dropbox account.

-Your account credentials for the computer that has the file system you want to access.
-For example, if you install the data gateway on the same computer as your file system, then you need the account credentials for that computer.
+Access to the computer that has the file system you want to use.
+For example, if you install the data gateway on the same computer as your file system, you need the account credentials for that computer.

 An email account from a provider that's supported by Logic Apps, such as Office 365 Outlook, Outlook.com, or Gmail.
 For other providers, review the connectors list here.
 This logic app uses an Office 365 Outlook account.
 If you use another email account, the overall steps are the same, but your UI might slightly differ.